YASH-MOHARIR/MojiMatch-Kiro/README.md

 ### Quick Start

-1. **Open the game** in a Reddit post
+1. **Open the game** in a Reddit post - you'll see an animated splash screen with floating emojis
+2. **Click "Play Now"** to enter the main menu
-2. **Choose a game mode** from the main menu (Daily Challenge or Play Game)
+3. **Choose a game mode** from the main menu (Daily Challenge or Play Game)
-3. **Find the matching emoji** between two cards before time runs out
+4. **Find the matching emoji** between two cards before time runs out
-4. **Click/tap the matching emoji** on either card
+5. **Click/tap the matching emoji** on either card
-5. **Build combos** for bonus points and time extensions
+6. **Build combos** for bonus points and time extensions
-6. **Compete** on leaderboards and unlock achievements
+7. **Compete** on leaderboards and unlock achievements

 ### Detailed Instructions

+#### Step 0: Animated Splash Screen
+When you first open MojiMatcher in a Reddit post, you'll be greeted by an eye-catching animated splash screen featuring:

+- **Floating Emoji Particles**: 15-20 animated emojis floating across a vibrant purple-to-pink gradient background
+- **Live Global Stats**: See how many players are online today and total games played
+- **Daily Challenge Preview**: View today's featured emoji (e.g., 🎯) for the daily challenge
+- **Play Now Button**: Large, pulsing "🎮 Play Now" button with hover effects
+- **Quick Info**: "⚡ 30-second rounds • 🎯 Build combos • 🏆 Compete on leaderboards"

+Click the **"🎮 Play Now"** button to enter the main menu and start playing!

 #### Step 1: Navigate the Main Menu
-When you open MojiMatcher in a Reddit post, you'll see the main menu with several options:
+After clicking through the splash screen, you'll see the main menu with four options:
-The main menu presents you with four options:

 1. **📅 Daily Challenge** (Featured Button)
    - Play today's challenge - same deterministic puzzle for all players